stslex/SplashGallery/README.md

 ### Description

-The app client with Image library using Unspalsh api In order with dark theme support
+The app client with Image library using Unsplash api In order with dark theme support

 ### Tools